-My Experience using Grapeseed oil.
+My Experience Using Grapeseed Oil

 I have used grapeseed oil in a couple of ways to see how it performs well for me.

-1. Standalone moisturizer
+- Standalone moisturizer

 I started using 2 drops of grapeseed oil all over face and neck after cleansing and toning twice a day.
 For nighttime routine, I even use a third drop sometimes and it works well.

 My skin stays oil-free for 2-3 hours just like it would with my regular moisturizer.
 It feels slightly greasier and has some visible shine compared to a regular mattifying moisturizer because it is an oil after all.

-2. Along with a humectant.
+- Along with a humectant.

-I sometimes mix a drop of grapeseed oil with a small pump of the Aroma Magic Juniper Berry Moisturizer in my hand and apply it.
+I sometimes mix a drop of grapeseed oil with some aloe vera gel in my hand and apply it.
 It is easier to apply and gives a nice dewy look without any visible shine.
 It’s great this way if you don’t like the idea of using oil by itself.

 Grapeseed oil is lightweight yet moisturizing so you can use it around your eyes in place of an eye cream.
 It doesn’t look or feel greasy like almond oil which I use around my eyes at night.

 So its best to buy pure oils from well-trusted brands.
 I got mine from Blend It Raw Apothecary and they have really good-quality and reasonably priced products.
-You can also checkout Soulflower, Aroma Magic or Juicy Chemistry for the same.
+You can also checkout Soulflower, Juicy Chemistry for the same.

-Always use cold pressed, unrefined oils as they give the best results.
+- Always use cold-pressed, unrefined oils as they give the best results.

-Don’t use too much oil as it can clog your pores.
+- Don’t use too much oil as it can clog your pores.
 2-3 drops will suffice.

-Use it at end of your routine at night and just before sunscreen during the day as it can affect other products from absorbing properly.
+- Use it at end of your routine at night and just before sunscreen during the day as it can affect other products from absorbing properly.

-Don’t rub it in, instead pat it gently and give it some time to sink in.
+- Don’t rub it in, instead pat it gently and give it some time to sink in.

-Avoid dipping your fingers into the oil bottle and store it away from sunlight.
+- Avoid dipping your fingers into the oil bottle and store it away from sunlight.

-The beauty companies have demonised oils for oily skin.
+The beauty companies have demonized oils for oily skin.
 But choose a proper oil for oily skin and it can help combat acne and clogged pores easily.